huaweicloud/huaweicloud-csi-driver/docs/cloud-config.md

 ### Vpc

 * `id` Optional.
+The VPC where your cluster resides, it is required for SFS and SFS Turbo.
+*
-The VPC where your cluster resides, it is required for SFS.
+* `subnet-id` Optional.
+The subnet VPC where your cluster resides, it is required for SFS Turbo.
+*
+* `security-group-id` Optional.
+The security group where your cluster resides, it is required for SFS Turbo.